webpack/webpack.js.org/src/content/guides/dependency-management.md

 A context is created if your request contains expressions, so the __exact__ module is not known on compile time.

-Example, given we have the following folder structure with files:
+Example, given we have the following folder structure including `.ejs` files:

 ```bash
 example_directory